ADA-research/TSRC/README.md

 Authors: [Wadie Skaf](https://skaf.me), Mitra Baratchi, and Holger Hoos

-The paper has been accepted for publication in the Machine Learning Journal and is expected to appear on Springer in 2025.
-**Meanwhile, the paper can be accessed here: [Link](https://ada.liacs.nl/papers/SkaEtAl25.pdf).**
+The paper is published in the Machine Learning Journal and can be accessd here: [Link](https://link.springer.com/article/10.1007/s10994-025-06895-x)

 # Requirements